Tadcaster Albion A.F.C.: Northern Counties East League

 In 1982–83 they became a founding member of the Northern Counties East League, they remained in Northern Counties East Football League Division One for fifteen seasons.
 In 2009–10 they won the Northern Counties East Football League Division One League title.
 In 2010–11, they finished 4th in the Northern Counties East Football League Premier Division and won the NCEL President's Cup beating Farsley AFC 5–1 in the final.

 In 2011–12 the club finished 8th and in 2012–13 finished 6th.
 In the autumn 2013–14, they lead the NCEL Premier for the first time in their history, eventually finishing 3rd after having 4 points deducted for fielding an ineligible player.
 They achieved their then highest number of points in the NCEL with 93 points from 44 games.
 They also scored a record number of league goals for a season (116).
 At the start of 2015, Tadcaster Albion were top of the NCEL Premier.
 They were also still in the FA Vase, West Riding FA County Cup & the NCEL League Cup competitions.

 In 2015 the club became embroiled in a pitch invasion after being knocked out of the FA Vase by Highworth Town, after it was claimed a Highworth fan had thrown coins and at full time had 'goaded' hard core Albion fans.
 Town's chairman and goalkeeper were injured in the melee.

-The season petered out towards the end, with a final league position of 3rd & being knocked out in two semi final.
+The season petered out towards the end, with a final league position of 3rd and being knocked out in two semi final.
 Paul Marshall contract was not renewed and his managerial reign ended after a very successful 7 years.

-Billy Miller was appointed the new manager on 20 May 2015 & with massive financial investment from the owners, Miller guided Albion to the NCEL Premier Division title in his first season in charge.
+Billy Miller was appointed the new manager on 20 May 2015 and with massive financial investment from the owners, Miller guided Albion to the NCEL Premier Division title in his first season in charge.

 Northern Premier League

 In their first season, in the Northern Premier League Division One North, Albion finished 19th.
-Following a solid start to the campaign, the second half of the season was disappointing & lacklustre.
-As a result Miller was replaced a couple of days short of 2 years in charge.
+Following a solid start to the campaign, the second half of the season was disappointing and lacklustre.
+As a result, Miller was replaced a couple of days short of 2 years in charge.

-Michael Morton & Simon Collins stepped up from managing the Under 21 team, to take charge of the first team.
+Michael Morton and Simon Collins stepped up from managing the Under 21 team, to take charge of the first team.
 Their first task was to purge the squad getting rid of many of the players Miller brought in and bringing in some experienced / expensive replacements.

+The club were relegated on 25 March 2023 having accumulated just eighteen points from thirty-three matches.